 It’s also the term used to reference a course taken purely out of interest.

-If, for example, you were particularly jazzed at the prospect of learning how to build a meaningful, measurable competitive intelligence program, you might audit a course with the Competitive Intelligence Academy.
+If, for example, you were particularly jazzed at the prospect of learning how to build a meaningful, measurable competitive intelligence program, you might audit a course with Crayon Academy.

 A competitive audit is a systematic assessment of your competition.

 It’s worth noting that the word “systematic” in this definition is doing a lot of heavy lifting.
 A competitive audit is not all-inclusive.
 Rather, it’s a focused exercise with a narrow scope.

 Competitive Audit vs Competitive Landscape Analysis